 Instead of getting a plastic bag or any bag every time you buy something, get an eco-friendly bag and bring it with you on holiday.
 A travel tote made from recycled materials is the most sustainable option not only because it saves existing materials from going to waste, but no new material is created to make it.
 AAKS bags from Ghana are made from natural materials and hand-woven by local artisans, so the company has a sustainability aspect to it.
 The bags can be shipped internationally for FREE!

-Since you are not allowed to pass through security with a full water bottle, bring your own water bottle to the airport, and fill it up after security.
-If you are traveling to places where tap/fountain water is safe to drink, such as Switzerland or the U.K, instead of buying bottled water every time, why not fill up your water bottle as you go.
-There are plenty of fountains in Rome where you can do just that.
+Bring your own water bottle to the airport and fill it up after security.
+If you are traveling to places where tap/fountain water is safe to drink, such as Switzerland or Italy, instead of buying bottled water every time, why not fill up your water bottle as you go.
 Not only will you be environmentally conscious, you save a lot of money because water can be quite expensive in some of those places.
 For example, in Lyon, France, a glass of water can cost more than a glass of wine!
 But if you do buy water, don’t forget to recycle the bottle.

 We all know fashion moves extremely fast; one minute something is in-style, the next it’s something else.
 And if you buy with the trend, those clothes that go out of style get dumped in landfills where they produce methane as they decompose.
-Currently, the average American throws away about 80 pounds of clothing PER YEAR.
 Every year 15 million tons of used textile waste is generated in the US.
 According to the EPA, only 2.6 million was recycled, 3.14 million tons sent for combustible energy, and 10.46 made it to landfills.
 Compare this to 1960, where only 1.67 million made it to the landfill. ?And not only is this wasteful, it’s very very costly.
 The cost to cities to dispose of any clothing: $45 per ton.

 9. Compost your food waste